section-engineering-education/engineering-education/content/articles/working-with-coroutine-in-python/index.md

 The names were sent to the function's coroutine using the `send()` technique.
 As the output shows only the names that march the prefix `Student` has been reported. `Student` has been used as a coroutine keyword.

 ### Coroutines execution
 Python coroutines and Python generators have a lot in common, as do many other types of Python code.
-Unless and until the coroutine is called in a program, nothing else happens.
+Unless and until the coroutine is called in a program, nothing happens.

 Execution begins when `__next__()` is invoked.
-The initial expression is performed when invoked.
+The initial expression is executed when invoked.

 The coroutine's execution comes to a halt as it awaits the value to be sent to the coroutine object.
 Each time a new coroutine object receives an initial value, it first checks to see whether the specified prefix is present before printing the name with that prefix.

-You will see this expression repeated until you run across the `name = (yield)` expression again.
+You will see the `__next__()` expression repeated until you run across the `name = (yield)` expression again.

 ### How to close coroutines
 The program's `close()` method must be called to stop a coroutine.
 The `GeneratorExit` exception may be captured by halting the coroutine first, which is our usual method of collecting exceptions.